Graphite features

 Parametric animation

-Instancer repeat nodes
+Instancer nodes for looped generation

-Table-based graphical data
+Table-based graphical data format

 Desktop app (Windows, Mac, Linux)